New standards limit the “smoothing” of revenue and income in long-term service contracts

 Because Service revenue is becoming more critical to businesses, the Accounting community felt that the current method of recognizing revenue is susceptible to manipulation.
 As a result, financial performance could be misleading for investors.

 Considering the Excel spreadsheet described above, you can see that the revenue is recognized based on a pre-defined time interval, and the expense is recognized as it occurs.
-When service contract revenue was a relatively small part of total income, the timing errors were not materially significant.
+When service contract revenue was a relatively small part of total income, the timing errors were insignificant.
 No one cared if the revenue fluctuated around the correct value.

-However, more recently, service contract revenue has become, for more and more enterprises, a more significant percentage of their total income.
+However, more recently, service contract revenue has become a more significant percentage of total income for more enterprises.
 Also, investors are more focused on paying a premium for enterprises with recurring revenues.
-So, taken together, there is a perceived opportunity to manipulate, at least in the short-term, when revenue is recognized, to distort quarterly profits and impact stock prices.
+So, taken together, there is a perceived opportunity to manipulate, at least in the short term, when revenue is recognized to distort quarterly profits and impact stock prices.

-But what about the people who bought and/or sold stock in Q2 based on the inaccurate results reported in Q1; Often, lawsuits will ensue.
+But what about the people who bought and sold stock in Q2 based on the inaccurate results reported in Q1; Often, lawsuits will ensue.

 THE NEW WAY TO RECOGNIZE SERVICE CONTRACT REVENUE

 On May 28, 2014, the United States Financial Accounting Standards Board (FASB) and International Accounting Standards Board (IASB) jointly issued Accounting Standards Codification (ASC) 606 regarding revenue from contracts with customers.
-These changes are in effect now for public companies and in November 2018 for private ones.
+These changes are now in effect for public companies and will be in effect for private ones in November 2018.

 ASC 606 provides a uniform framework for revenue recognition from contracts.
 The core principle of ASC 606 is that revenue is recognized when the delivery of promised goods or services matches the amount of consideration expected in exchange for the goods and services s.
 In other words, we now only recognize revenue where there is an offsetting expense in the same period.